-Thom is a local real estate professional with Re/Max Rising and a former President of the Bloomington-Normal Association of Realtors.
+Thom is a local real estate professional for Re/Max Rising and a former President of the Bloomington-Normal Association of Realtors.
 Thom previously served as a Director at Homes of Hope Charitable Foundation and was elected President in April 2017.
 Additionally, and for the past 10 years, he has served on the Central Illinois Down Syndrome Organizations (CIDSO) annual gala and golf outing fund raising committee, a major fund raising event now in its 36th year.
 "These two organization are closely tied.
 After volunteering for so long for CIDSO, the opportunity to hopefully contribute something to HoH made a lot of sense.
 I find it very rewarding working with the fine people of these two organization and hopefully making the lives of those we serve better."

 Ron is a semi-retired CPA.
 He has been the Treasurer for the Homes of Hope Foundation for 20 years.
 He is a former board member of Home Sweet Home and Central Catholic High School.
 Ron is a member of the Holy Trinity Parish.

 Contact Ronald: firstname.lastname@example.org

-Maggie is currently employed as a Senior Vice President for Busey Bank.
+Maggie is a Maggie is a Senior Vice-President for Busey Bank.
 She joined the Homes of Hope family in the early 1990s and felt privileged to help shape the foundational mission, vision, and values of the agency.
 The first home was built in 1994 and she said it was thrilling to see the dream come to fruition!
 Her passion for this agency, and others alike, stems from her oldest sister Susie, whose brain damage was a result of encephalitis as an infant.
 Maggie's parents cared for her in their home until her death at age 19.
 Their greatest fear was “What would happen to Susie if we could not care for her?”
 This memory helped Maggie understand the challenges, fears and hopes that families experience who have a child with special needs.
 She says, "It is an honor to be able to share in the lives of our residents and their families!"

 Contact Maggie: email@example.com